-The problem of big money in politics is one of the most pressing problems we face because it disrupts the fundamental relationship between Americans and our elected officials.
-Consider the following comparison of how our democracy is supposed to work versus how it actually works:
+Big money in politics is one of the most pressing problems we face because it disrupts the fundamental relationship between Americans and our elected officials.
+Consider the following comparison of how our democracy is supposed to work versus how it actually works.

 How Our Democracy Is Supposed To Work